Nintendo Switch V1/V2/OLED versus the Nintendo Switch 2, ROG Xbox Ally or Steam Deck: The Console Upgrade Myth (Part 2)

 you out.

-that the primary console is offline or in airplane mode, and the secondary
+However, if you have a digital game, you could make it work when the primary console is offline or in airplane mode, and the secondary

 console is using the same account to play that game.